 These Sonoma County development and design guidelines protect the visual integrity of Sonoma, Taylor, and Mayacamas Mountains.
-They were drafted and proposed to the Sonoma County Board of Supervisors by SMP.
+SMP drafted and proposed them to the Sonoma County Board of Supervisors, which adopted the guidelines in 2010.
+Permit Sonoma (formerly PRMD) is responsible for implementing the guidelines.

 Sec.
-26-90-120 (revised 11/2014) provides property owners with clear information on requirements for height and color of buildings, landscaping, exterior lighting and other elements of visibility that may affect the natural integrity of the mountain.
+26-90-120 (revised 11/2014) provides property owners with clear information on requirements for height and color of buildings, landscaping, exterior lighting and other elements of visibility that may affect the natural integrity of the mountains – Sonoma, Taylor, and the Mayacamas.

 Sec.
 26-90-120. – Taylor/Sonoma/Mayacamas Mountains (MTN).